-Violinist Alison Tatum is an active performer and educator in the Chicago area.
+Violinist Alison Tatum is an active performer and educator in the Chicago area with a reputation for facility in both classical and folk genres.
 An avid chamber musician, Alison is a founding member of the string quartet, Amethyst Ensemble, and the mixed-instrumental ensemble, Amazonland Chamber Players.
-Alison can often be found in the pit orchestra at various musical theatre establishments around Chicago and appears regularly with the worship team at Covenant Presbyterian Church, where she improvises in both classical and folk styles.
-In addition to her performing career, Alison regularly arranges music for performances by Amethyst Ensemble and Covenant Orchestra Ensemble, and teaches music classes and private lessons in her own private studio and at various music schools around the city.
+Alison can often be found in the pit orchestra at various musical theatre establishments around Chicago, and appeared onstage in Goodman Theatre’s 2019 production of A Christmas Carol.
+In June 2019, Alison performed at Carnegie Hall as a member of Oistrakh Symphony of Chicago.

-When she is not playing or teaching the violin, Alison dabbles with viola and electric bass.
+In addition to violin, Alison also plays viola, and has recently taken up electric bass and pool (billiards).
 She also enjoys cooking and baking, playing board games with friends, a variety of art projects, and spending as much time as possible enjoying the outdoors.

 Alison is a certified Suzuki Method Instructor and has also been trained in methods of traditional violin pedagogy.
 In both teaching and playing, her mission is "To promote diversity and inclusion through music.
 To create social impact through the arts."